 Wave 'hello' to the hikers who often begin their trip at this scenic location.
 This sheltered little cove is a great place to soak in some sun and to share an evening fire.
-Take a short stroll past the privy to get a great view of Newman's Bay.

 - English Fish Harbour.

 - Islands.

 - Steep rocky shoreline.

 - "The Ramparts" reflection wave danger.